- Parents Home

 Coronavirus (COVID-19): How to Protect Babies and Toddlers

-As the coronavirus (COVID-19) pandemic continues, we're learning more about the virus and how to protect ourselves from it.
+We've lived with coronavirus (COVID-19) for a while, and have learned a lot about the virus and how to protect ourselves from it.
 Key steps include:

 - washing hands well and often

-Most COVID-19 infections have been in adults, but kids can get infected.
+Adults and kids can get infected.
 In children, the virus sometimes causes a mild illness, or no symptoms at all.
 But some babies and children have gotten very sick from the virus, sometimes weeks after becoming infected.
-Kids under age 2 can't wear masks or get a COVID-19 vaccine.
-So, it's important to protect them in other ways.
+Some children have died from it.
+Kids under age 2 can't wear masks, and kids younger than 6 months old can’t get a COVID-19 vaccine.
+So it's important to protect them in other ways.

 How Does Wearing Masks Help?